sdsna/2019GlobalIndex/README.md

 <img src="https://github.com/sdsna/2019SustainableDevelopmentReport/blob/master/SDSN_logo.jpg" width="500" alt="SDSN Logo">

-# SDG INDEX AND DASHBOARDS REPORT 2018
+# SUSTAINABLE DEVELOPMENT REPORT 2019
-## Global Responsibilities: Implementing the Goals
+## SDG Transformations
-Country-level data from 2018 Index and Dashboards
+Country-level data from 2019 Index and Dashboards

-[Project image]

 ## Project History
 Agenda 2030 and the Sustainable Development Goals, adopted by all member states of the United-Nations in 2015, describe a universal agenda that applies to and must be implemented by all countries.
 Sound metrics and data are critical for turning the SDGs into practical tools for problem solving.